PolarRES/Storyboards/public/stories/rain.md

 ## Spatial patterns of precipitation

--Precipitation is concentrated around steep terrain in all RCMs and ERA5.
+- Precipitation is concentrated around steep terrain in all RCMs and ERA5.

--The RCMs have more snow and rain than ERA5 across the whole region.
+- The RCMs have more snow and rain than ERA5 across the whole region.

--While the ERA5 and RCM-simulated snowfall amounts are more comparable, the high-resolution RCMs have much more rain than ERA5.
+- While the ERA5 and RCM-simulated snowfall amounts are more comparable, the high-resolution RCMs have much more rain than ERA5.

--ERA5 is at approximately 30 km resolution, while the RCMs are at 1 km resolution.
+- ERA5 is at approximately 30 km resolution, while the RCMs are at 1 km resolution.

--This shows the benefit of using high-resolution RCMs to explore the dynamics of extreme precipitation in West Antarctica
+- This shows the benefit of using high-resolution RCMs to explore the dynamics of extreme precipitation in West Antarctica

 :::